 - Vehicle speed may vary momentarily when driving up and down a steep hill. - If the vehicle speed increases above the set speed on a downhill, you may want to apply the brakes to reduce the speed. - If the vehicle speed decreases more than 10 mph (16 km/h) below your set speed on an uphill, your speed control will disengage.

 Resuming a set speed

 Press the RES/RESUME control and release it.
 This will automatically return the vehicle to the previously set speed.
-The RES/RESUME control will not work if the vehicle speed is not faster than 30 mph (48 km/h).

 Increasing speed while using speed control

 There are two ways to set a higher speed: